Skip to Main Content

 Stabilization and Support

 Boat-mounted cameras need marine-specific stabilization systems.
-Gyro-stabilized platforms compensate for vessel movement, while underwater, handheld systems rely on experienced camera operators and underwater dollies for smooth moves.
+Gyro-stabilized platforms compensate for vessel movement, while underwater, handheld systems rely on skilled camera operators and underwater dollies for smooth moves.
 Consider that underwater movement is three-dimensional—your camera support needs to handle all axes of motion.

 Malta Marine Filming Locations